 Nevertheless, the University System of Georgia permits home educated applicants to be considered if they demonstrate sufficient Required High School Curriculum preparedness on appropriate standardized subject matter tests.
 The portfolio review approach for handling exceptions for home school students waives the high school graduation requirement, the academic HSGPA requirement, and the Carnegie unit requirements of the Required High School Curriculum.
 These waivers are in exchange for satisfactory performance on additional standardized testing or transferable college credit, which validates college preparedness in each area of the RHSC and demonstrates a satisfactory comprehensive high school academic experience.
 The applicant must meet or exceed the required minimum freshmen average scores on the SAT I or ACT of the prior fall semester freshman class at KSU.

 Prospective home school applicants are encouraged to contact the Office of Undergraduate Admissions at least six months prior to the planned date of entry to obtain information and direction as to how to pursue these alternatives and exceptions for admission.
 Refer to the Home Educated Students website for the current accepted freshman average test scores and for information regarding portfolio procedures and standardized test options.

 Incoming first-year students may join the University Honors Program if they have each of the following:

-- a high school GPA 3.5 or higher in the 17 units of the Required High School Courses
+- a high school GPA of 3.5 or higher in the 17 units of the Required High School Courses.

 - a composite score of 1150 or better on the Critical Reading and Math sections of the Scholastic Aptitude Test (SAT) taken prior to March 2016, or 1220 on the SAT Total Score on the Redesigned SAT taken March 2016 or later.
 (The equivalent composite ACT score of 25 or higher, is also accepted.)